mrxdst/opc-ua/README.md

 ## Features

 * TCP and WebSocket transports.
-* Works in the browser (with webpack, WebSocket tansport only).
+* Works in the browser (with webpack, WebSocket transport only).
 * Auto-reconnect (with re-creation of subscriptions).

 ## Implementation notes